 Mind you, quarterly dividends aren’t the only checks that ARR stock investors have collected.
 Last December, the company’s board declared a special dividend of $0.15 per share.
 The dividend came from a sizable gain from a litigation settlement in the third quarter of 2018.
 Investors had a choice to receive the dividend payment in cash or in ABR common shares.
 The dividend was paid on January 31, 2019.
 (Source: “Arbor Realty Trust Declares Special Dividend of $0.15 per Share,” Arbor Realty Trust, Inc., December 17, 2018.)

 Moving into this year, things look equally solid.
-In the first quarter of 2019, the company’s adjusted funds from operations came in at $35.5 million ($0.33 per diluted share)—another solid improvement from the $21.4 million ($0.25 per diluted share) earned in the first quarter of 2018.
+In the first quarter of 2019, the company’s adjusted FFO came in at $35.5 million ($0.33 per diluted share)—another solid improvement from the $21.4 million ($0.25 per diluted share) earned in the first quarter of 2018.
 (Source: “Arbor Realty Trust Reports First Quarter Results and Increases Quarterly Dividend to $0.28 per Share,” Arbor Realty Trust, Inc., May 10, 2019.)

 Given the REIT’s first-quarter dividend payment of $0.27 per share, its payout ratio came out to 82%.

 As a rule of thumb, I like to see REITs paying out less than 90% of their funds from operations so they could have a margin of safety in their dividend policy.
 Judging by the numbers from Arbor, the company’s dividends remain safe.

 Past performance does not guarantee future results.
 But at Arbor Realty Trust, Inc., management is confident about continuing the company’s dividend hike streak.